Decentralized Asset Custody Scheme with Security against Rational Adversary: Introduction

-\item Decentralized (with deposit/collateral): custody provided by permissionless custodians, with security guaranteed by over-collateralized cryptoassets, e.g. tBTC~\cite{tBTC} and renBTC~\cite{renBTC}. \end{itemize} Although the last type seems satisfiable in decentralization and security against single point failure and collusion, there are significant drawbacks as well: the first drawback is the inefficiency of over-collateralization, i.e. tBTC requires the custodian to provide collateral worth of $150\%$ value of customer's assets, and renBTC requires $300\%$; the second drawback is that the collateral is not the same type as the in safekeeping assets, and hence it may be insufficient to endorse safety of the custody service in market volatility.
+The last type seems satisfiable in decentralization and security against single-point failure and collusion.
+Meanwhile, existing solutions (tBTC and renBTC) have security guaranteed in the sense that an adversary will not launch a non-profitable attack.
+However, for these solutions, significant drawbacks exist as well.
+The first drawback is the inefficiency caused by over-collateralization, e.g. tBTC requires the custodian to provide collateral worth of $150\%$ value of customer's assets, and renBTC requires $300\%$.
+The second drawback is that these solutions cannot support homogeneous collateral as the assets under custody.
+Otherwise, an adversary corrupting a single group would be able to steal more than the collateral paid, therefore breaking the safety of the custody service in market volatility.
+We remark that~\cite{HarzGGK19} considers the dynamic adjustment of the deposit of custodians in the long run.
+However, this work implicitly assumes that the security of the system is irrelevant with the behavior of custodians (e.g. by introducing cryptographic methods like in Bitcoin).
+Such assumption is inapplicable in the game-theoretic setting we discuss here.

-Furthermore, we remark that tBTC and renBTC have security guaranteed in the game-theoretic sense that an adversary will not launch a non-profitable attack, and renBTC even partition custodians (i.e. Darknodes in its context) into groups for better efficiency and liveness.
-However, renBTC applies the trivial non-overlapping group partition and hence it has poor capital efficiency.
-More importantly, it cannot support homogeneous collateral as in safekeeping assets, since otherwise an adversary corrupting a single group will be able to control more assets than his own security deposit.